elenaferr0/tsp-optimization/report/sections/exact.typ

 Particular attention was given to the creation of variables and constraints.
 This section provides an overview of how the variables and constraints are created, including considerations for performance and memory usage.

 ==== Maps
 Internally, CPLEX considers variables to be all stored in a single vectorial structure; it is therefore not straightforward to associate the variable's position in the vector with the corresponding indexes in the problem, after the variable has been created.
-To address this, both formulations use matrices to store, for each pair of coordinates (i, j), the variable's index in the vector.
+To address this, both formulations use matrices to store, for each coordinate (i, j), the variable's index in the vector.
 This allows for easy access to the variables when creating constraints or retrieving solutions.
 The two formulations differ in how they store these indices:
 - for the @GG formulation, two integer matrices are used, holding indices for variables $x_(i j)$ and $y_(i j)$\;
-- in the @MTZ implementation instead, a single integer matrix is used to hold the indices for the variables $x_(i j)$, and a vector memorizes indices for the order variables $u_i$.
+- in the @MTZ implementation instead, a single matrix is used to hold the indices for the variables $x_(i j)$, and a vector memorizes indices for the order variables $u_i$.

 ==== Optimizations
 For optimal performance and memory efficiency, both formulations create all variables at once, rather than one by one.
 This approach minimizes the overhead associated with multiple calls to the CPLEX API, which can be costly in terms of performance.
 To do so, the formulations leverage the custom implemented `Constraints` and `Variables` support classes, that are iteratively filled with the necessary data and then fed to CPLEX in a single call.

 Furthermore, only the minimum number of variables and constraints necessary to solve the problem are created.
-Assuming $N$ to be the number of nodes in the problem, below is a summary of the number of variables and constraints created by each formulation.
+Assuming $n$ to be the number of nodes in the problem, below is a summary of the number of variables and constraints created by each formulation.

 ===== @GG:long formulation
 The @GG formulation creates the following variables: